course-details-portlet

 Course content

 The course provides an introduction to the scientific method and its use in psychological research, as well as the entire research process; generation of research ideas, research design (experiments, qualitative designs etc.), data collection (selection strategies, interviews, observational data, surveys etc.), data analysis (descriptive statistics, bivariate analyses, coding and categorization of textual data etc.) as well as reporting and discussing of results.
-Ethics, judicial regulations, and guidelines will also be central aspects.
+Hypothesis testing, reliability, validity, sampling and generalization, as well as ethics, regulations, and guidelines are central to the course.
 The mandatory assignment will give practical experience with data analysis and reporting and discussing of results.

 Learning outcome